Neijia: Current practice

 Many internal schools teach forms that are practised for health benefits only.
-Thus, T'ai chi ch'uan in spite of its roots in martial arts has become similar in scope to Qigong, the purely meditative practice based on notions of circulation of qi.
-With purely a health emphasis, T'ai chi classes have become popular in hospitals, clinics, community and senior centers in the last twenty years or so, as baby boomers age and the art's reputation as a low stress training for seniors became better known.
+Thus, tai chi in spite of its roots in martial arts has become similar in scope to qigong, the purely meditative practice based on notions of circulation of qi.
+As a health practice, tai chi classes have become popular in hospitals, clinics, community and senior centers as the art's reputation as a low-stress exercise for seniors became better known.

 Traditionalists feel that a school not teaching martial aspects somewhere in their syllabus cannot be said to be actually teaching the art itself, that they have accredited themselves prematurely.
 Traditional teachers also believe that understanding the core theoretical principles of neijia and the ability to apply them are a necessary gateway to health benefits.

 Fiction

 Internal styles have been associated in legend and in much popular fiction with the Taoist monasteries of the Wudang Mountains in central China.

 Neijia are a common theme in Chinese wuxia novels and films, and are usually represented as originating in Wudang or similar mythologies.
 Often, genuine internal practices are highly exaggerated to the point of making them seem miraculous, as in the novels of Jin Yong and Gu Long.
 Internal concepts have also been a source of comedy, such as in the films Shaolin Soccer and Kung Fu Hustle.

 In the Naruto series, Neji Hyūga's name and techniques were based on neijia.